EigenPro/EigenPro-tensorflow/README.md

 ## Reference experimental results

 ### Classification Error (MNIST)
 In these experiments, EigenPro (Primal) achieves classification error 1.22% using only 10 epochs.
 For comparison, Pegasos reaches the same error after 80 epochs.
 Although the number of random features used by EigenPro (Random) and RF/DSGD is 6 * 10^4, same as the number of training points, methods using random features deliver generally worse performance.
-Specifically, RF/DSGD has error rate 1.75% after 20 epochs and Pegasos reaches error rate 1.48% after the same number of epochs.
+Specifically, RF/DSGD has error rate 1.75% after 20 epochs and EigenPro reaches error rate 1.48% after the same number of epochs.

 <table>
   <tr>